-If you have a room or two that are in pretty good shape except for a few minor details (leaky faucet, cracked countertop, etc.), it can be very tempting to try and quick-fix the problems.
+If you have a room or two that are in pretty good shape except for a few minor details (leaky faucet, cracked countertop, etc.), it can be very tempting to try to quick-fix the problems.
 But unless you’re willing to give the entire room a makeover, don’t bother.
-It makes no sense to replace the faucet and counter but leave the old flooring and cabinetry; a partial remodel never looks good.
+It makes no sense to replace the faucet and counter, but leave the old flooring and cabinetry; a partial remodel never looks good.
 More often than not, the result looks like you’re trying to hide something or put a Band-Aid on a larger issue.

 4. Old appliances

 If your appliances have seen better days, you can’t just remove them and leave blank spaces where they used to be; they will need to be replaced.
-However, this doesn’t mean you have to buy the new homeowner top-of-the-line new appliances.
+However, this doesn’t mean you have to buy the new homeowner new top-of-the-line appliances.
 Plenty of websites sell used appliances that work perfectly fine, and many people sell just because they are remodeling.
-Potential homebuyers would rather see clean, relatively new appliances without all of the bells and whistles than old, inoperable ones that would give them a reason to negotiate the price.
+Potential homebuyers would rather see clean, relatively new appliances without all the bells and whistles than old, inoperable ones that would give them a reason to negotiate the price.

 If you’re thinking about selling your home and worried that you’ll have a massive list of things to fix first, don’t panic just yet.
-Though it is essential to give the best possible impression of your home’s potential when showing it to likely buyers, this doesn’t mean you have to make everything perfect.
-In fact, potential is precisely what most homebuyers are looking for — people want to make a house their own.
+Though it is essential to give the best possible impression of your home’s potential when showing it to buyers, this doesn’t mean you have to make everything perfect.
+In fact, the potential is precisely what most homebuyers are looking for — people want to make a house their own.
 If you’re unsure which projects to keep and which to pitch, it’s best to consult with a local realtor and prioritize accordingly before diving into any significant projects.